carbonfive/ey-cloud-recipes/README.md

 ey-cloud-recipes
 ===============
-This is a repository of some basic recipes for EY-Cloud using chef to deploy, setup, and configure common tools for Rails applications.
+This is a repository for the EY-Cloud recipes used by Bedsider.org.
+Forked from EY recipes.

 Installation